tjayada/iANNwTF_Project/report/README.md

-This folder contains our final report.
+This folder contains our final report as a pdf and the corresponding .tex and .bib files.

-And currently also a "checkpoint" from the 29th of march in case anything bad happens.